ces-tec/activemq-artemis-docker/README.md

 ### 2.1 Breaking Artemis Changes

 Check the [Artemis release log](https://activemq.apache.org/components/artemis/documentation/latest/versions.html) for breaking changes which will impact your Artemis configuration and/or client code.
-More often than not a version upgrade may require some work.

 ### 2.2 General Usage